-$^{22}$ .
-A decision to purchase HARM would not of course guarantee favourable treatment for other prospective sales of UK defence equipment to the US; the protectionist tides in Congress are strong.
-But for this very reason a decision in favour of ALARM despite its higher cost could have a negative impact on our prospects elsewhere.
-The possibility of retaliation against other British sales interests - by Congress, if not by the Administration cannot be ruled out, although explicit linkage between this decision and specific UK sales is perhaps unlikely.
-Prospective British sales to the US include the Hawk trainer (£750m) on which a decision in principle has been taken, additional Rapier (£50m), addditional combat support boats (£22m), mm mortar (£250m), Searchwater radar (£50m), and ICS3 (a navar communications system - (£50m)) - figures in brackets are approximate.
-Crucial decisions on some of these items - eg Searchwater and perhaps Hawk could be made before the end of this year.
+25. A decision to purchase HARM would not of course guarantee favourable treatment for other prospective sales of United Kingdom defence equipment to the United States; the protectionist tides in Congress are strong.
+There remains the possibility that criticism of a decision in favour of ALARM could affect other British sales interests although explicit linkage between this decision and specific United Kingdom sales is perhaps unlikely.
+Prospective British sales to the United States include the Hawk trainer (£750 million) on which a decision in principle has been taken, additional Rapier (£50 million), additional combat support boats (£22 million), 81 mm mortar (£250 million), Searchwater radar (£50 million), and ICS3 (a naval communications system - (£50 million)) - figures in brackets are approximate.
+Crucial decisions on some of these items - eg Searchwater and perhaps Hawk - could be made before the end of this year.